 Your goal should not be to regurgitate these in your interview.
-Rather, keep these in your back pocket, and draw from them to create your own frameworks inside of the case interview.
+Rather, keep these in your back pocket and draw from them to customize your own frameworks inside of the case interview.

 In this installment, we’re giving you a market sizing cheat sheet – read on for tips on how to accurately apply this framework to the cases you’re presented with.